wdporter/i-am-that-vuepress/57-beyond-mind-there-is-no-suffering/readme.md

 **Q:**&ensp;Do you mean to say that you spend your time repeating, “this I am not, that I am not”?

 **M:**&ensp;Of course not.
 I am merely verbalising for your sake.
-By the grace of my <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> I have realised once and for good that I am neither object nor subject and I do not need to remind myself all the time.
+By the grace of my <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span> I have realised once and for good that I am neither object nor subject and I do not need to remind myself all the time.

 **Q:**&ensp;I find it hard to grasp what exactly do you mean by saying that you are neither the object nor the subject.
 At this very moment, as we talk, am I not the object of your experience, and you the subject?